hashgraph/guardian/docs/guardian/readme/getting-started/installation/cloud-deployment.md

 #### 2-service

 This folder contains the manifests for the different services that needs to be created in the cluster.
 Not all of them are exposed to the outside world, and some of them are only used internally by other services.

-The most relevant one here I would say is the `web-proxy-tcp-service.yaml`, which additional spawns a load balancer outside of the cluster.
+> **_NOTE:_** the manifest `web-proxy-ingress.yaml` creates the external routes for the exposed services.
+Some of them are potentially dangerous if exposed to the internet, for example, `/mongo-admin`, so please make sure you understand the implications of exposing them before doing so and disable the ones you don't need or protect them.

 #### 3-controller

 This folder contains the manifests for the different controllers that needs to be created in the cluster.
 These controllers are used to manage the lifecycle of the different services, and to ensure they are always running and healthy.

-> **_NOTE:_** this is the folder you need to pay attention if you want to deploy service versions different than the latest one.
+This is the folder you need to pay attention if you want to deploy service versions different than the latest one.

+> **_NOTE:_** all the manifest modifications described in the whole document can be done also easily in the Rancher UI, navigating to the relevant section and editing the default deployed objects.

 ## Types of services (comming soon)